 The ‘hangover’ from abusing Phenibut is particularly nasty.
 You should be able to avoid these side effects by keeping doses low.
 And limiting the days you use Phenibut.

-You can safely work your way up to 1,500 mg of Phenibut per day that you dose.
+You can safely work your way up to 1,500 mg of Phenibut per day on the day that you dose.
 Some athletes go as high as 3,000 mg.
 But for nootropic use, a higher dose is not necessary or recommended.